Fhiltyphil88/website/src/docs/getting-started.md

 We've alrelay added Gitpod configuration for some example or existing projects.

-You can pick any of the example projects listed under [Languages & Frameworks](https://www.gitpod.io/docs/languages-and-frameworks/).
+You can try any of the example projects listed in [Example Projects](/docs/examples/).

 For example, try opening [Vuepress](https://gitpod.io/#https://github.com/vuejs/vuepress) or a [Java with Spring Boot](https://gitpod.io/#https://github.com/gitpod-io/spring-petclinic) example.